cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 ### Debug your unit test

 Your first unit test is a standard Go unit test.
-If you use an IDE like Visual Studio Code it is ready to assist run the test in debug mode.
+If you use an IDE like Visual Studio Code, it is ready to assist with running the test in debug mode.
 Next to the function name is a small green tick.
 If you hover below it, a faint red dot appears:

 ![Go test debug button in VSCode](/academy/4-my-own-chain/images/go_test_debug_button.png)